MohammadDAlil0/IVI-Store/README.md

 3. Set up environment variables:

-    Create a `.env` file in the root directory of the project and provide the following variables:
+    Create a `config.env` file in the root directory of the project and provide the following variables:

     ```bash
     STRIPE_API_KEY="your-stripe-key"